Last Updated on July 6, 2022 by rudyooms

-After reading a question on (yes I know) a Facebook group about how to monitor Applocker on AADJ devices, I realised I didn’t have a blog about this topic…So here we go!
+After reading a question on (yes I know) a Facebook group about how to monitor Applocker on AADJ devices, I realized I didn’t have a blog about this topic…So here we go!

 In this blog, I am going to show you why you could use Azure Log Analytics as a basic Applocker monitoring solution and of course how to setup it up step by step.